oscdoctest/Qi-Docs/docs/Access_Control.rst

 Within OCS, granular access control to entities such as Namespaces, Documents, Streams, and so on, is managed using an Access Control List (ACL) and an Owner object.

-Entities (e.g. Namespaces, Documents, Streams...) in the OCS system support granular access control through the use of an AccessControlList and Owner.

 Access Control Lists
 --------------------

 You use access control lists (ACLs) to control access to entities.
+Entities are assigned owners.
-Entities are assigned either user or application identies based on one or more roles.
-A role is made up from a set of access control entries each with a trustee, AccessType, and AccessRights.
+Currently only users and applications are valid owners for entities.
+Roles are made up from a set of access control entries each with a trustee, AccessType, and AccessRights.

-A user or application attempting to Read, Write, Delete, or Manage Access Control of an entity using an access control list must be assigned a role that has Allowed AccessType for that operation.
+A user or application that attempts to read, write, delete, or manage access control of an entity using an access control list must be assigned a role that has ``AccessType`` set to ``Allowed`` for that operation.

 AccessRights are the bitwise union of all of the access rights they encompass.
 For example, ``AccessRights 3`` indicates that Read and Write access is permittted.

 Roles are currently the only TrusteeType supported for AccessControlLists.

-AccessControlLists control access to an entity based on a Identity's (User or Application) set of roles.
-They consist of a set of access control entries each with a trustee, AccessType, and AccessRights.
-A user or application attempting to Read/Write/Delete/ManageAccessControl a entity with an access control list must be assigned a role with Allowed AccessType for that operation.
-AccessRights are the bitwise union of all the access rights they encompass (i.e. AccessRights 3 means Read or Write.
-Roles are currently the only TrusteeType supported for AccessControlLists.
+Currently only Users and Applications are valid owners for entities.

 *Note*
-	If an operation requires more than one access right then an identity can obtain those rights from multiple AccessControlEntries.
+  If an operation requires more than one access right then an identity can obtain those rights from multiple ACL entries.

 *Note*
-	AccessType.Denied takes precedence over Allowed (e.g. an role assigned AccessType.Denied for AccessRights.All will receive a forbidden for all requests unless they are the owner of the entity)
+  ``AccessType.Denied`` takes precedence over ``Allowed``.
+For example, a role that is assigned ``AccessType.Denied`` for ``AccessRights.All`` will receive a forbidden for all  requests unless they are the owner of the entity.

 =======================  =====
 TrusteeType              TypeId